paul64bit/100-days-of-code/c2r1-log.md

 # #100DaysOfCode Log - Challenge 2 Round 1 - paul64bit

 The log of my #100DaysOfCode challenge.
-Started on [July 17, Monday, 2017].
+Started on [May 17, Wednesday, 2023].
-This one focuses on practicing by coding the tutorials and the ull projects.
+This one focuses on practicing by coding the tutorials and the full projects.

 ## Log